DavinciCodes15/Vesting_Program/README.md

-# Vesting Contract Documentation
+# Solana Vesting Contract Documentation

 ## Overview

-This Solana program implements a token vesting contract with dual authorization features.
-It allows for the creation, management, and execution of token vesting schedules, as well as token minting and transfers.
-The contract is designed to work with the Solana blockchain and utilizes the Anchor framework.
+This Solana Anchor contract implements a token vesting system with dual-token functionality.
+It allows users to exchange one token type for another, create vesting schedules, and manage the vesting process.
+The contract supports initialization of new tokens, vault accounts, and vesting sessions, as well as operations like token exchange, withdrawals, and session cancellations.

 ## Key Components

-### Accounts

-1. **DualAuthAccount**: Manages dual authorization between a user and a backend.
-2. **VestingSessionsAccount**: Tracks all vesting sessions.
-3. **VestingSession**: Represents an individual vesting session.

-### Instructions

-1. `init_token`: Initializes a new token with metadata.
-2. `mint_tokens`: Mints new tokens to a specified account.
-3. `initialize_dual_auth_account`: Creates a new dual authorization account.
-4. `exchange`: Exchanges tokens between user and dual auth accounts.
-5. `transfer_tokens`: Transfers tokens between accounts under dual authorization.
-6. `create_vesting_session`: Creates a new vesting session.
-7. `session_withdraw`: Withdraws vested tokens from a session.
-8. `session_cancel`: Cancels an ongoing vesting session.

-## Detailed Instruction Documentation

-### 1. init_token

-Initializes a new token with metadata.

-**Parameters:**
-- `metadata: InitTokenParams`: Contains token metadata (name, symbol, URI, decimals).

-### 2. mint_tokens

-Mints new tokens to a specified account.

-**Parameters:**
-- `metadata: InitTokenParams`: Token metadata.
-- `quantity: u64`: Amount of tokens to mint.

-### 3. initialize_dual_auth_account

-Initializes a new dual authorization account.

-### 4. exchange

-Exchanges tokens between user and dual auth accounts.

-**Parameters:**
-- `amount: u64`: Amount of tokens to exchange.

-### 5. transfer_tokens

-Transfers tokens between accounts under dual authorization.

-**Parameters:**
-- `amount: u64`: Amount of tokens to transfer.

-### 6. create_vesting_session

-Creates a new vesting session.

-**Parameters:**
-- `amount: u64`: Amount of tokens to vest.

-### 7. session_withdraw

-Withdraws vested tokens from a session.

-### 8. session_cancel

-Cancels an ongoing vesting session.

-## Error Handling

-The contract defines custom error codes in the `VestingErrorCode` enum:

-- `InsufficientFunds`: When there are not enough funds for an operation.
-- `InsufficientWithdrawalAmount`: When the amount to withdraw is less than the vested amount.
-- `MinimumAmountNotMet`: When the specified amount is less than the minimum required.
-- `ArithmeticOverflow`: When an arithmetic operation results in an overflow.
-- `DivisionByZero`: When a division by zero is attempted.

-## Security Considerations

-1. The contract uses PDAs (Program Derived Addresses) for secure key derivation.
-2. Dual authorization is implemented to enhance security for critical operations.
-3. Checked math operations are used to prevent overflow/underflow vulnerabilities.

-## Conclusion

-This vesting contract provides a robust foundation for managing token vesting on the Solana blockchain.
-It offers flexibility through its dual authorization system and provides essential functionality for creating, managing, and executing vesting schedules.
-As with any financial smart contract, thorough testing and auditing are recommended before deployment to a production environment.
+1. **Token Mints**
+   - Valued Token: The primary token used in the system.
+   - Escrow Token: A secondary token created and managed by the contract.

+2. **Accounts**
+   - Vault Account: Stores information about the token vault.
+   - Vesting Sessions Account: Tracks all vesting sessions.
+   - Vesting Session Account: Represents an individual vesting session.

+3. **Key Roles**
+   - User: The account participating in vesting.
+   - Backend: An authority account with special permissions.
+   - Owner: Another authority account (often the same as the backend).

+## Contract Structure

+The contract is split into several files:

+- `lib.rs`: Main contract logic and instruction handlers.
+- `errors.rs`: Custom error definitions.
+- `helpers.rs`: Utility functions for common operations.
+- `vesting_accounts.rs`: Account structures and constraints.

+## Functionality

+### 1. Token Initialization

+- **Function:** `init_escrow_token`
+- **Purpose:** Initializes a new escrow token with metadata.
+- **Key Actions:**
+  - Creates a Program Derived Address (PDA) for the token mint.
+  - Initializes token metadata.

+### 2. Vault Account Initialization

+- **Function:** `initialize_vault_account`
+- **Purpose:** Sets up a new vault account to manage tokens.
+- **Key Actions:**
+  - Initializes the vault account with owner and token information.

+### 3. Escrow Token Minting

+- **Function:** `mint_escrow_tokens`
+- **Purpose:** Mints new escrow tokens into the vault account.
+- **Key Actions:**
+  - Mints tokens to the escrow vault token account.

+### 4. Token Exchange

+- **Function:** `exchange`
+- **Purpose:** Allows users to exchange valued tokens for escrow tokens.
+- **Key Actions:**
+  - Transfers valued tokens from user to vault.
+  - Transfers equivalent escrow tokens from vault to user.

+### 5. Vesting Session Creation

+- **Function:** `create_vesting_session`
+- **Purpose:** Initiates a new vesting schedule for a user.
+- **Key Actions:**
+  - Creates a new vesting session account.
+  - Transfers escrow tokens from user to vault.

+### 6. Vesting Withdrawal

+- **Function:** `session_withdraw`
+- **Purpose:** Allows users to withdraw vested tokens.
+- **Key Actions:**
+  - Calculates the amount of tokens available for withdrawal.
+  - Transfers vested tokens from vault to user.
+  - Updates the vesting session state.

+### 7. Vesting Session Cancellation

+- **Function:** `session_cancel`
+- **Purpose:** Cancels an ongoing vesting session.
+- **Key Actions:**
+  - Calculates vested and unvested amounts.
+  - Transfers vested tokens to user.
+  - Returns unvested escrow tokens to the user.
+  - Marks the session as cancelled.

+### 8. Vesting Session Exit

+- **Function:** `session_exit`
+- **Purpose:** Allows a user to exit a vesting session and claim all remaining tokens, as failsafe.
+- **Key Actions:**
+  - Transfers all remaining tokens to the user.
+  - Marks the session as cancelled.

+## Security Features

+1. **PDA Usage:** Utilizes Program Derived Addresses for secure account derivation.
+2. **Authority Checks:** Implements checks to ensure only authorized accounts can perform sensitive operations.
+3. **Arithmetic Overflow Protection:** Uses checked arithmetic operations to prevent overflows.

+## Testing

+The contract includes comprehensive tests in `vesting-contract.ts`, covering:
+- Token initialization and minting
+- Vault account creation
+- Token exchange
+- Vesting session creation, withdrawal, cancellation, and exit
+- Security scenarios (e.g., rapid withdrawals, incorrect authority)